Covariate adjustment in randomized experiments with missing outcomes and covariates

 More specifically, Theorem \ref{thm:clt}(i) ensures that adjustment by \iptw reduces the asymptotic variance by $e(1-e)\var \{ \textup{proj}(\tyi \mid 1, x_i) \}$.
 This expression does not depend on $p_i$ such that the reduction is the same as the reduction when outcomes are fully observed.
 Observe that adding more covariates to $x_i$ never reduces the variance of $\textup{proj}(\tyi \mid 1, x_i)$.
 Adjusting for more covariates by \iptw hence never hurts the asymptotic efficiency of the resulting $\hteps$.
 This underpins the extension to the case with missingness in both covariates and outcomes in Section \ref{sec:missingxy}.

-On the other hand, Theorem \ref{thm:clt}(ii) suggests that $\htreg $ does not ensure efficiency gain over the unadjusted estimator $\htn$, which may seem at odds with the semiparametric efficiency theory.
-In particular, \cite{robins2007comment} pointed out that $\htreg$ can be written as a classic augmented inverse propensity score weighted estimator, hence achieving the semiparametric variance bound; see Proposition {S2} in the \sm.
-The key to reconciliation here is that standard semiparametric theory ensures that $\htreg $ is semiparametrically efficient if both the missingness model and the outcome model are correctly specified \citep{tsiatis2006semiparametric}.
-Theorem \ref{thm:clt}, in contrast, makes no assumption about whether the interacted regression recovers the true outcome model.
-Observe that the interacted regression corresponds to an outcome model $E(Y_i \mid x_i, Z_i=z)$ that is linear in $x_i$.
-Proposition \ref{prop:wlsx_eff} below states the guaranteed efficiency gain by $\htreg$ when this linear outcome model is correctly specified.
+On the other hand, Theorem \ref{thm:clt}(ii) suggests that $\htreg $ does not ensure efficiency gain over the unadjusted estimator $\htn$ unless the outcomes are missing completely at random or the true outcome model is linear in $x_i$.
+The latter condition echos the standard result in semiparametric efficiency theory.
+In particular, \cite{robins2007comment} pointed out that $\htreg$ can be written as a classic augmented inverse propensity score weighted estimator with a linear outcome model that corresponds to the interacted regression; see Proposition {S2} in the \sm.
+Standard theory ensures that it achieves semiparametric efficiency if both the missingness model and the outcome model are correctly specified \citep{tsiatis2006semiparametric}.